Written byConnie Yang

 - Can't empty Trash because the disk is full.

-- 7. Mac/MacBook Trash still won't empty?
+- 6. Mac Trash still won't empty?
 Try these solutions

 How to force empty Trash on Mac/MacBook?

 And there's another way to force empty Trash on Mac Monterey.
 That is to use the Terminal command.
-Force emptying Trash with Mac Terminal can overcome issues, such as files are locked, files are in use, or any other, that stop Trash from emptying.
+Force emptying Trash with Mac Terminal can overcome issues, such as files being locked, files in use, or any other, that stop Trash from emptying.

 Force emptying Trash on Mac with Terminal: